Skip to main content

 • Tracking reconciliation deadlines to preserve recovery rights

 Under a gross lease, the landlord bears these costs and has no reconciliation obligation to tenants.
-The administrative simplicity of gross leases is real — but so is the income exposure.
+The administrative simplicity of gross leases is real.
+So is the income exposure.

 Side-by-Side Comparison